 Traditionally, two different kinds of dals or lentils are added to chitranna (thats what its called in South India), but I’m breaking some rules here, and making this with cashew nuts instead.
 Because I love the crunch and bite of cashews and the day I made this, I had run out of both those lentils.
 But I really couldn’t tell the difference.

 The approximate nutritional values of this lemon rice are provided in the recipe below.
 I define healthy as anything that is made at home with clean, real ingredients that are not heavily processed, and by that definition, I think lemon rice is healthy.
 If you wish, you can swap the white rice for brown rice to make it healthier.
 Brown rice has more fiber, but the cooking times for this recipe will change.

 Most lemon rice recipes only use lime juice in them, which is added in the end, but I like to start by adding lime zest while the rice is cooking, and then finish with lime juice.
-I think zest is really where all the good flavour is and we often ignore it.
-When a recipe is basically flavoured with limes, it makes a big difference if you use both.
+I think zest is really where all the good flavor is and we often ignore it.
+When a recipe is basically flavored with limes, it makes a big difference if you use both.

-This recipe has an intense lemony flavour, but not so much that you’ll pucker up, but enough for you to enjoy it and want more.
+This recipe has an intense lemony flavor, but not so much that you’ll pucker up, but enough for you to enjoy it and want more.
 A good idea is to serve this with vegetable raita so that you get your share of veggies, and the yogurt really balances everything out.
 But you can easily serve this with chana masala, cauliflower chickpea curry, grilled chicken and fish.

 - 1 cup long grain Rice

 - 1 Green Chilli, finely chopped (or Serrano Peppers)